srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

         -  However, in strict mode, this is undefined in a regular function if not explicitly set:

  **call(), apply(), and bind()**

+-  In JavaScript, **this** normally refers to the object that’s calling the function.
+But with .**call(), .apply(), or .bind(),** you can manually set what this **should refer to**.
+This is helpful when you want a function to run in the **context of a different object**.

+-  Sure!
+It means you can control what this refers to inside a function, even if the function isn't part of that object.

+- Using call, apply, or bind, you "borrow" a function for a specific object, telling it what this should point to.

+-  In JavaScript, this usually refers to the object that owns the function.
+But sometimes, you want a function to behave as if it belongs to a different object.
+Using .call(), .apply(), or .bind(), you can tell the function exactly what this should refer to

  **call():**
        - Invokes the function immediately with a specified **this value and arguments provided individually**.

        -Call( ): The call() method invokes a function with a given 'this' value and arguments provided one by one.
 This means that we can call any function, and explicitly specify what 'this' should reference within the calling function.

 **apply():**